feathersjs-ecosystem/feathers-sequelize/README.md

 ```

 ```
-// Find all messages in room 2 or 5
+// Find all users with name similar to Dav app.service('users').find({
-app.service('users').find({
   query: {
     name: {